 We live in a world of high standards and glossy images of perfect lives.
 And yes, being a parent is amazing and a privilege and a gift and many many wonderful things.
 But it’s not always rainbows and butterflies.

 Saying you need a break doesn’t mean you love your kids any less.
 Admitting that you are not perfect doesn’t make you any less of a parent.
 Making mistakes on the job is normal.
 It maybe the best job in the world, but it’s okay to have bad days.
 It’s impossible not too.
 And those bad days shouldn’t be a guilty secret.

 The guilt and worry that you’ve done a really crappy job today, shows that you are doing a pretty amazing job.
 My mantra is always the wise words,

 Having a bad day doesn’t make you a bad mum

 Tomorrow is a new day and the small people will wake you up at the crack of dawn by bouncing on your head with their hearts full of unconditional love for you.

 Yesterday in my house was awful.
 I was that shouty mum that I never want to be.
 My patience and tolerance were MIA.
 There were a lot of tears.
 Today the house has been filled with giggles and cuddles and fun and love.
 Although I will still be avoiding eye contact with my neighbour for the next few days. *Sorry for the shouting.

 This post was featured as Netmums Blog of The Day.

 Keep scrolling down to share this post or leave me a comment.
 I like them almost as much as chocolate…

-Have you read my most popular posts?
+You can read more posts from the heart here.
+Have you read my most latest posts?